 An independent Fellowship Selection Committee is organized by Scholarship America to evaluate all valid applications submitted by the annual deadline.
 The Fellowship Selection Committee will review and rate each application on a merit basis.
 The Fellowship Selection Committee will then recommend to the Foundation the top applicants to be awarded a James Madison Fellowship.

 The number of fellowships awarded is determined by the amount of funding (from government sources or from private donations) available in any given year.
 It is, however, the goal of the Foundation to select annually a James Madison Fellow from each state, the District of Columbia, the Commonwealth of Puerto Rico, and a single territorial entity (Guam, the U.S. Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands) from which at least two fully qualified applications, meeting the minimum requirements are received.

 There are two types of fellowships to recognize the different challenges and circumstances between those without teaching experience and those currently teaching who seek to pursue graduate study.
-Junior fellowships are awarded to outstanding college seniors and college graduates without teaching experience who intend to become secondary school teachers of American history, American government, or any other social studies class where you will teach topics on the Constitution in grades 7–12.
+Junior fellowships are awarded to outstanding college seniors and college graduates without teaching experience who intend to become secondary school teachers of American history, American government, or any civics classes where you will teach topics on the Constitution in grades 7–12.
 Junior Fellows must complete graduate study within 2 academic years of full-time study.
 Senior fellowships are awarded to superior current teachers who must be able to complete graduate study within 5 calendar years.

 James Madison fellowships cannot be used to support doctoral-level study or law degrees.